-II.B.34.1.2 Recordkeeping:
+II.B.33.k.2 Recordkeeping:

 Records of measures taken to control fugitive dust shall be maintained to demonstrate adherence to the most recently approved fugitive dust control plan.
-If wind speeds are measured to establish an exception from the above visible emissions limit, records of the administered contingency measures and the wind speed measurements shall be maintained.
 Records shall be maintained as described in Provision I.S.1 of this permit.

-II.B.34.1.3 Reporting:
+II.B.33.k.3 Reporting: